 Les Suissesses et les Suisses en Corée du Nord

 At the end of 2021, there was one Swiss national living in North Korea.

-History of bilateral relations
+History of Bilateral Relations

-After the end of the Korean War in 1953, Switzerland was appointed to the Neutral Nations Supervisory Commission (NNSC) on the demarcation line between North and South Korea.
-This mission marked the first deployment of members of the Swiss Armed Forces abroad.
+In 1953, at the end of the Korean War, the NNSC appointed Switzerland to monitor the demarcation line between North and South Korea.
+This was the Swiss Armed Forces' first mission abroad.
 In 1974, Switzerland established diplomatic relations with North Korea.

 Between 1997 and 1999, Switzerland hosted quadripartite talks between the two Koreas, China and the United States in Geneva.
 It also hosted three other important meetings between the United States and North Korea on the normalisation of their bilateral relations and the conditions for a resumption of the six-party talks on the denuclearisation of North Korea.